 Professor Christine Moffatt CBE FRCN PhD MA RGN DN

-Christine is currently the Chair person and Director of the International Lymphoedema Framework.
-She has been involved in wound healing research and practice for 25 years and Lymphoedema for 10 years.
+Prof. Moffatt is the chair of the board of directors of the International Lymphoedema Framework (ILF).
+She has been involved in wound healing research and practice for 25 years and lymphoedema for 15 years.
 She has undertaken extensive research in this field using mixed research methods including running national and international clinical trials.

 Her areas of research include compression therapy; service development and evaluation; psychosocial impact of disease; chronic wounds and lymphoedema.
-She has presented and published internationally.
+She has presented and published widely and internationally.

-She was awarded a CBE in the 2006 New Year’s Honours List and made a life fellow of the Royal College of Nursing that same year.
-She has received several life time achievement awards in recognition of her work, the most recent being presented by the World Union of Wound Healing Societies in June 2008.
+Christine Moffatt was awarded a CBE in the 2006 New Year’s Honours List and made a life fellow of the Royal College of Nursing that same year.
 In December 2008 she received a Nursing Times Diamond 20 Award as one of the 20 most influential nurses in the last 60 years.

 Ellen has congenital multi-segmental primary lymphoedema with systemic involvement.
 Growing up with her condition she felt isolated and struggled to accept her condition.
 After undergoing successful and intensive treatment, she felt enabled to manage her lymphoedema better and learn to finally accept her lymphoedema diagnosis.